bg

 • What is the difference between CRV and veCRV?

-CRV is the liquid, transferable token of the Curve protocol.
-It can be traded on exchanges. veCRV (vote-escrowed CRV) is a non-transferable token you receive when you lock your CRV in the Curve DAO. veCRV represents your voting power and commitment to the protocol, granting you a share of platform fees and the ability to boost your liquidity provider rewards.
+CRV is the liquid, transferable token of the Curve protocol that can be traded on exchanges.
+In contrast, veCRV (vote-escrowed CRV) is a non-transferable token received when you lock CRV in the Curve DAO. veCRV represents your voting power and commitment to the protocol, granting you a share of platform fees and the ability to boost rewards.
 The longer you lock your CRV, the more veCRV you receive.

-Impermanent loss is a significant risk when providing liquidity to traditional AMMs with volatile assets.
-Curve minimises this risk by focusing primarily on assets that are pegged to a similar value, like stablecoins (e.g., USDC and DAI).
-Its specialised AMM formula is designed to concentrate liquidity around this peg, resulting in far less price divergence and therefore dramatically reducing the potential for impermanent loss compared to standard AMMs.
+Curve minimizes impermanent loss by focusing primarily on assets pegged to a similar value, like stablecoins (e.g., USDC and DAI).
+Its specialized AMM formula concentrates liquidity around this peg, resulting in far less price divergence and therefore dramatically reducing the potential for impermanent loss compared to standard AMMs that trade more volatile assets.

 • Can I lose money by providing liquidity on Curve?

 Yes, risks still exist.
-While impermanent loss is minimised, the primary risks include smart contract vulnerabilities (bugs or exploits) and 'de-pegging' risk.
-If a stablecoin in a pool loses its peg and trades significantly below its intended value (e.g., $0.80 instead of $1.00), liquidity providers could be left holding a disproportionate amount of the failed asset, resulting in a loss of capital.
+While impermanent loss is minimized, the primary risks include smart contract vulnerabilities (bugs or exploits) and 'de-pegging' risk.
+If a stablecoin in a pool loses its peg and trades significantly below its intended value (e.g., at $0.80 instead of $1.00), liquidity providers could be left holding a disproportionate amount of the de-pegged asset, resulting in a capital loss.

 • Who is Michael Egorov, the founder of Curve?

 Michael Egorov is the founder and CEO of Curve Finance.
-He has a background in physics, having graduated from the Moscow Institute of Physics and Technology.
-Before entering the cryptocurrency space, he co-founded a tech company called NuCypher, which works on privacy-preserving infrastructure.
+With a background in physics from the Moscow Institute of Physics and Technology, he co-founded the privacy-focused tech company NuCypher before entering the crypto space.
 His deep technical expertise was instrumental in developing the unique mathematical formula that powers the Curve AMM.

 • What is the main purpose of the Curve DAO?

-The main purpose of the Curve DAO (Decentralised Autonomous Organisation) is to facilitate the decentralised governance of the Curve protocol.
-It empowers veCRV holders to collectively make all key decisions.
-This includes approving the addition of new liquidity pools, modifying protocol fees, and, most importantly, directing the allocation of CRV token emissions to different pools through weekly 'gauge weight' votes.
+The main purpose of the Curve DAO (Decentralized Autonomous Organization) is to facilitate the decentralized governance of the Curve protocol.
+It empowers veCRV holders to collectively make key decisions, such as approving new liquidity pools, modifying protocol fees, and, most importantly, directing the allocation of CRV token emissions to different pools through weekly 'gauge weight' votes.

 Our website uses cookies.
 Our Cookie Policy